armory/docs/content/en/scale-agent/concepts/architecture.md

 The Agent service sends the following information about the cluster it is watching to the Clouddriver plugin:

 - Account properties as configured in `kubernetes.accounts[]`.
-- Kubernetes API server host, certificate fingerprint, version.
+- Kubernetes API server host, certificate fingerprint, and version.
 - All the Kubernetes objects it is configured to watch and has permissions to access.
 You can ignore certain Kubernetes [kinds](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/) (`kubernetes.accounts[].omitKinds`) or configure specific kinds to watch (`kubernetes.accounts[].kinds`).

 > The Agent service always scrubs data from `Secret` in memory before it is sent and even before that data makes it onto the Armory Scale Agent's memory heap.